pyeventsourcing/eventsourcing/docs/topics/tutorial/part1.rst

 Exercise
 ========

-Try it for yourself by copying the code snippets above into your IDE, and running the test.
+Try it for yourself by typing the code snippets into a Python file and calling test function.

 .. code-block:: python

     test_dog_school()

+If everything goes well, you should be able to run the Python file without error.
+If you are feeling playful, you can add some print statements that show what is happening.

 Next steps
 ==========